Home > Energy, Mining, Oil & Gas > Glass Insulator Market

 Glass insulator refers to an insulator for the power transmission line made of toughened or annealed glass.
 Insulating glass is capable of preventing significant heat transfer and consists of multiple glass pieces separated by spacers made of either structural foam or metal, including aluminum.
 The space between this glass can also be filled with noble gas, such as krypton and argon.

-Increasing adoption of insulated glass in buildings and the growth of the luxury real estate sector in developing countries are key trends bolstering the glass insulator market forecast.
+Increasing adoption of insulated glass in buildings and the growth of the luxury real estate sector in developing countries are key trends bolstering the glass insulator industry forecast.
 Several modern buildings and houses are equipped with insulated glass windows and doors, due to their energy efficiency, eco-friendliness, better insulation, greater security, and noise reduction capabilities.
-Additionally, gradual rise in spending of the U.S. electric utilities on power transmission systems is also likely to boost glass insulator installations in the upcoming years.

-The Asia Pacific is likely to emerge as a lucrative revenue pocket for the glass insulator industry by 2027, as a result of the growing initiatives to expand cross-border power transmission networks, where glass insulators play a key role.
+Asia Pacific is likely to emerge as a lucrative revenue pocket for the glass insulator market by 2032, as a result of the growing initiatives to expand cross-border power transmission networks, where glass insulators play a key role.
 In 2021, India commenced cross-border electricity trade on the IEX (Indian Energy Exchange), in line with its efforts to build an integrated regional power market in South Asia.
 The rapid development of ultra-high voltage power lines across China will also contribute to the rising popularity of glass insulators for electricity applications in the region.